 We see signs of it everywhere else.

-Um that is a good thing.
+That is a good thing.

-The same with the comfort, mostly, thankfully, not needed.
+The same with the comfort.

-But at different points, different times, you go with the information that you have available to you, and you make a decision based on you know, models and projections, which in this case, thankfully have so far proven to be way off and wrong.
+But at different points, different times, you go with the information that you have available to you and you make a decision based on, you know, models and projections, which in this case, thankfully, have so far proven to be way off and wrong.

 But look, if one person dies from anything, you're not happy.